NBA on ABC: Overview

 Also under the cable-heavy television deals, TNT was awarded the rights to the NBA All-Star Game (from 2003 to 2025) instead of ABC, in addition to renewing its deal for the events of All-Star weekend.
 The All-Star Game has not aired on over-the-air television since NBC covered the 2002 game, however NBC will return to air All-Star weekend beginning with the 2026 game.

 As mentioned previously, ABC aired a series of Wednesday night games in January during the 2023–24 season due to the 2023 Hollywood labor disputes.
 As these were originally assigned to ESPN, they were non-exclusive games and regional sports networks were permitted to locally air the games alongside ABC.

 Furthermore, ABC only airs selected games during the first three rounds of the playoffs.
 During the first and second rounds, ABC's schedule includes primetime playoff games, but they usually are only on Friday or Saturday nights.
 From 2019 to 2023, Friday night first-round playoff games on ABC were considered non-exclusive and may co-exist with broadcasts of regional sports networks of the teams involved (due to the game originally assigned to ESPN2 prior to 2019).
 From 2005 to 2007, ABC aired Game 4 of ESPN's respective Conference Finals (with all of those airing on Memorial Day).
 Under NBC's previous deal, Memorial Day playoff games were a yearly tradition on over-the-air television, however ABC aired a weekday conference final Game 4 in 2008 and 2022 and has not aired any more since.

 ABC also rarely televises either of the NBA Conference Finals series outside of Game 1 (and from 2008 and 2009 and again since 2022 Game 3), with coverage instead primarily on ESPN, TNT (2003–2025) and NBC/Prime Video (2026–present).
-ESPN airs one Conference Final exclusively each year, the Eastern Conference Finals in 2003 and every even-numbered year since 2004 and the Western Conference Finals in every odd-numbered year since 2005, while TNT (2003–2025) and NBC/Prime Video (2026–present) gets the other.
+ESPN airs one Conference Final exclusively each year.
+From 2003 to 2025, ESPN aired the Eastern Conference Finals in 2003 and every even-numbered year from 2004 onward, and the Western Conference Finals in every odd-numbered year from 2005 onward, while TNT gets the other.
+Since 2026, ESPN would get one Conference Final per season until 2035, while NBC (even-numbered years) and Prime Video (odd numbered years) broadcast the other Conference Final.
 ABC typically only airs Conference Final matches – whichever one to which ESPN holds the rights in a given year – held on weekends.
 Due to the checkerboard schedule of the Conference Finals in which each conference plays every other day, ABC is typically only scheduled for a weekend Game 1 (if the series gets pushed up), and then a Game 3 Saturday primetime game in the middle weekend followed by a weekend sixth or seventh game (if necessary).
 However, Conference Finals series do not often reach a sixth or seventh game.
 In 2004, 2011, 2012, 2015, 2016, 2019, and 2020, ABC's playoff schedule was scaled back and the network did not air any Conference Finals games at all.

-Conversely, ABC carries over NBC's tradition of exclusively airing the NBA Finals on over-the-air television, which will continue even after NBC was added back in 2024.